enasequence/webin-cli-validator/README.md

 More complex implementation example can be found in https://github.com/enasequence/sequencetools/blob/master/src/main/java/uk/ac/ebi/embl/api/validation/submission/SubmissionValidator.java

+### Reports
+The ValidationResponse object just returns the state, we report all the validation messages and any exception messages or exception stack trace by writing them into set of report files.
+Webin-CLI currently generates three kind of reports.
+  1. Report file specific to each submission file : Placed under <submission_files__directory>/\<context\>/<name>/validate/<file_name>.report.
+Manifest has list of uk.ac.ebi.ena.webin.cli.validator.file.SubmissionFile objects, each submission file should contain a file type, actual submitted file and a report file to write all the validation message specific to actual submitted file.Webin-CLI will take care of this business.
+  2. webin-cli.report : Available in home directory where all the submission files are exists, e.g., <submission_files_directory>/webin-cli.report.
+A short summary and/or exception stacktrace of ubnormal termination of webin-CLI execution.
+  3. webin-cli.report : Messages which can’t be attributed to a specific input file.
+Placed under <submission_files__directory>/<context>/<name>/validate/webin-cli.report
 ## Manifest implementation

 - Please provide us with the desired manifest file fields for your specific context.